miguelPerezOntiveros/framework/README.md

 - make sure we get feedback on sql errors.
 - add 'show' prop to individual columns
 - stop usign the temp folder?
+- address the todo's on index.php
+- modifying a row with image is not autofilling all values

 ### Running php dev server
 	./start.sh - will start mysql and php dev server